 - You’re ready for a complete rebuild but need to maintain your current product during the process.

-We partner with teams in all of these positions but often find that organizations redesigning an existing product face a unique set of challenges.
+We partner with teams in all of these positions but often find that organizations redesigning and modernizing an existing app face a unique set of challenges.
 It’s great to have an existing product that works—and that users know and love.
 But making updates or improvements can feel a lot more complicated than starting from scratch.
 How do you preserve your current user experience and functionality while making updates—or while working through a full-blown redesign—and still maintain some sort of business continuity?

-We’re going to focus on companies that are redesigning an existing product.
+We’re going to focus on companies that are redesigning an existing digital product.
 In our experience, this process is like deciding whether to renovate a house or rebuild it from the ground up.
 Many of the same things that guide that process, make it a success, and keep you sane apply here, too.

 Construct what you need

 To cut to the chase, it’s almost always best to start with a fresh rebuild.
-Updating features and aesthetics on an existing app can seem like a great shortcut to an updated product (“If it ain’t broke…!”), but this is a common mistake.
+Updating features and aesthetics on an existing app can seem like a great shortcut to an application redesign (“If it ain’t broke…!”), but this is a common mistake.
 We’ve seen businesses spend five years building on top of their existing product, patching holes and adding features, and never be able to smooth out the rough edges enough for it to feel organic and cohesive.

 Save yourself the hassle.
 Start with a new foundation.